wb14123/scala2grpc/readme.md

 You don't need to run clean in this case.

-### 5. Create a GRPC server
+### 5. Create a gRPC server

-The object `GenerateGRPC` you defined above inherited a method `getHandlers` that generates GRPC handlers for akka-grpc.
+The object `GenerateGRPC` you defined above inherited a method `getHandlers` that generates gRPC handlers for akka-grpc.
 Here is an example about how to use it:

 ```Scala
   def main(args: Array[String]): Unit = {